dysosmus/miniflux/README.markdown

 ------------

 1. You must have a web server with PHP installed (version 5.3.7 minimum) with the Sqlite and XML extensions
-2. Download the source code and copy the directory miniflux where you want
+2. Download the source code and copy the directory `miniflux` where you want
-3. Check if the directory data is writeable (Miniflux store everything inside a Sqlite database)
+3. Check if the directory `data` is writeable (Miniflux stores everything inside a Sqlite database)
 4. With your browser go to <http://yourpersonalserver/miniflux>
 5. The default login and password is **admin/admin**
 6. Start to use the software